 - b.
-No person or manufacturer shall sell or offer for sale in the State any cosmetic that was developed or manufactured using an animal test, if the test was conducted or contracted by the manufacturer or any supplier of the manufacturer on or after January 1, 1 [2020] 2021. - c.
-The prohibitions in subsection b. of this section do not apply to cosmetics developed or manufactured using an animal test if: - (1) The animal test is required by a federal or State regulatory authority and: - (a) the ingredient that requires an animal test is in wide use and cannot be replaced by another ingredient, - (b) a specific human health problem is associated with the ingredient and the need to conduct an animal test on the ingredient is justified and supported by a research protocol, and - (c) there is no non-animal test method or strategy that is accepted by the relevant federal or State regulatory authority as a means to gather the relevant data; - (2) The animal test is conducted outside of the United States to comply with a requirement of a foreign regulatory authority, if no evidence derived from the test is relied upon to substantiate the safety of the cosmetic pursuant to federal or State regulations; [or]
+No 1[person or] 1 manufacturer shall sell or offer for sale in the State any cosmetic that was developed or manufactured using an animal test, if the test was conducted or contracted by the manufacturer or any supplier of the manufacturer on or after 1[January 1, 2020] the effective date of P.L. , c.
+(C.) (pending before the Legislature as this bill). - c.
+The prohibitions in subsection b. of this section do not apply to cosmetics developed or manufactured using an animal test if: - (1) The animal test is required by a federal or State regulatory authority and: - (a) the ingredient that requires an animal test is in wide use and cannot be replaced by another ingredient, - (b) a specific human health problem is associated with the ingredient and the need to conduct an animal test on the ingredient is justified and supported by a research protocol, and - (c) there is no non-animal test 1method or strategy 1 that is accepted by the relevant federal or State regulatory authority as a means to gather the relevant data; - 43 (2) The animal test is conducted 1outside of the United States 1 to 44 comply with a requirement of a foreign regulatory authority, if no evidence derived from the test is relied upon to substantiate the safety of the cosmetic pursuant to federal or State regulations; 1[or]1